AyendiSimeon1/AyendiSimeon1/README.md

 Hello there!
-I'm Simeon Ayendi, A passionate backend engineer.
-My journey in the world of sofware engineering has been a thrilling adventure, and I'm excited to share my projects and contributions with you.
+I'm Simeon Ayendi, A passionate backend engineer with proficiency in languages like Python, JavaScript and framework like Django and nodejs.
+My journey in the world of sofware has been a thrilling adventure, and I'm excited to share my projects and contributions with you.

 **🔭 Current Focus**
 I'm currently working on improving myself as a backend developer to be able solve real life challenges with my skills.